kshulgina/codetta/README.md

 having to re-align the profile HMMs to your input sequence.
 In this case, you would run `codetta_align.py` and `codetta_summary.py` once and then `codetta_infer.py` several times with different parameters.
-- You want to parallelize the computationally expensive alignment step on a computing cluster.
+- You want to parallelize the computationally intensive alignment step on a computing cluster.
 See the next section.